zietzm/gromacs/Project1.md

 <img src ="/images/lipid-md2.png" alt = "Lipid Image" style="width:300px;height:150px;">

+In 2007, Yong Jiang, in his Ph.D. dissertation at Emory University, showed how a lipid bicelle could be created with various types of short- and long-tailed lipids.
+Specifically, he used DPPC (16 carbon tails) and DBPC (4 carbon tails).
+A bicelle was generate for a concentration of 65% DPPC (628 DPPC and 338 DBPC in a box of size 23.9 8.1 20.4).
+This simulation used an integration time of 20 fs over a hundreds-of-ns simulation time.
+This gives us around 12,500,000 steps needed.
+Jiang used three-dimensional periodic boundary conditions.
+He used a "shift function to coulombic force when the interaction distance falls between 0 nm and 1.2 nm" to make the electric field "smoothly" go to zero.
+Van der Waals forces were treated the same way, but the shift function was, "on between 0.9 nm and 1.2 nm."
+Jiang noted that DPPC behaves like a fluid above 315K, and he chose the simulation to take place at 323K.

 If all the above have been chosen-- lipids, compositions, box size, number-- we need to start using Gromacs.